RobertGregg/RobertGregg.github.io/_posts/2023-03-21-Cellular-Potts.md

 Here we define one cell type (Epithelial) which has a desired area of 200 units and we only want 1 to start.
 <br><br>
-Each row in the table `CellTable()` generates represents a cell and each column lists a property given to that cell.
+Each row in the table `CellTable()` represents a cell and each column lists a property given to that cell.
 Other information, like the column's type, is also provided.
 <br><br>
 The first row will always show properties for "Medium", the name given to grid locations without a cell type.
 Most values related to Medium are  either default or missing altogether.
 Here we see our one epithelial cell has a desired volume of 200 and perimeter of 168 which is the minimal perimeter penalty calculated from the desired volume.
 <br><br>